Western Choice: Actions

 On December 12, 2013, the Western Choice party held a picket in defense of the Russian Constitution, on March 2, 2014, it came out with a picket in support of Euromaidan in front of the Ukrainian Embassy, and on March 15, 2014, took part in the Peace March rally in Moscow.

 In March 2014, the head of the Kaliningrad regional branch of the party, Oleg Savvin, was arrested for hanging the German flag in the garage of the regional FSB.
 In April, the head of the regional branch of the party in Chechnya, Asya Gazhaeva, was detained.

-A series of solitary actions in Moscow was undertaken by party activist Ekaterina Maldon, pickets and events with the participation of party members were also held in Volgograd and Tolyatti.In 2015, Maldon, Konstantin Golava, as well as a member of the party, the editor of the opposition publications Amurburg and Newsader, which regularly provided it with an information platform, were forced to emigrate.
+A series of solitary actions in Moscow was undertaken by party activist Ekaterina Maldon, pickets and events with the participation of party members were also held in Volgograd and Tolyatti.
+In 2015, Maldon, Konstantin Golava, as well as a member of the party, the editor of the opposition publications Amurburg and Newsader, which regularly provided it with an information platform, were forced to emigrate.

 Deregistration

 According to the laws of the Russian Federation in force at that time, in order to complete the state registration procedure, within 6 months, a political party had to register branches in at least half of the country's constituent entities.
 Only 25 out of 52 created branches of the Western Choice party were registered on time, so the required minimum was not reached, and therefore on August 1, 2014, the registration of the party was officially canceled.

-A month earlier, on July 12, 2014, the ideologist of the Western Choice party, Valeriya Novodvorskaya, passed away.
+A month earlier, on July 12, 2014, the ideologist of the Western Choice party, Valeriya Novodvorskaya, died.
 On November 5, actor and party activist Alexei Devotchenko died.
 On November 20, opposition journalist, head of the Kamchatka branch of the party Igor Kravchuk died.

 Western Choice continued to exist as an unregistered party, and then as a political club and discussion platform.
 The party did not make a formal decision to dissolve itself, and its leaders Konstantin Borovoy and the head of the Stavropol branch Natalya Gulevskaya continued to publish materials and comment on the agenda under her name.
 In 2018, they introduced the new heads of the Moscow (Dmitry Kulish) and St. Petersburg (Marina Ken) branches of the party, who organized a number of protest actions in their cities.
 In 2019, Borovoy asked for asylum in the United States, and civil activist Marina Ken left the country the following year.